joust/new-normal/README.md

 <h1>New Normal</h1>
 <center><img src="https://github.com/joust/new-normal/raw/master/images/new-normal.jpg"></center>
 <p>
 This browser app is a playground build around a huge collection of arguments used during Corona related discussions.
 The imaginary two sides are (technically) referred to as <b>Idiots</b> and <b>Sheep</b>.
-The two usages currently implemented are:
+The three usages currently implemented are:
 <ul>
-  <li>A <b>Corona Test</b>, which allows you to find out which "side" you are on.
-Choose your "cycles" and after that number of decisions on contradicting arguments you know if you're an <b>Idiot</b> or a <b>Sheep</b>.</li>
+  <li>An <b>UNO card game</b>, played strategically with arguments, ad hominem labelling and other game cards to simulate an actual discussion between up to 10 persons.</li>
   <li>A <b>Buzzword BINGO game</b>, played with arguments used in a discussion.
 Use it to have more fun in either your own discussions on the topic or that of others.</li>
+  <li>A <b>Corona TEST</b>, which allows you to find out which "side" you are on.
+Choose your "cycles" and after that number of Tinder like swipe left/right decisions on arguments presented you know if you're an <b>Idiot</b> or a <b>Sheep</b>.</li>
 </ul>
 </p><p>
 Aside from making sound fun of an imaginary either/or division that many people think is real these days, this little app has big things in store: It wants to build bridges, create awareness and knowledge.
 It is for people who really want to deal with the arguments of the other side of the discourse.
 It wants to make sure that people approach each other again.
 It wants to be a valuable source and enable an open and well-founded exchange about this ubiquitous topic.